Real Name | Dominika Cibulkova |

 Fact Sheet

-- Wondering what Dominika Cibulkova's full name is?
-Dominika Cibulkova's full name is Dominika Cibulkova
+- Wondering what Dominika Cibulkova's real name is?
+Dominika Cibulkova's real name is Dominika Cibulkova

 - Dominika Cibulkova's nationality is Slovak